ericdudley/ericdudley/posts/vibe-coding-and-cruise-control.md

 I now have two main workspaces, my AI code editor (VS Code) and my non-AI code editor (Zed).

 I treat my AI-code editor more like Slack, where I can talk to another engineer, maybe give them little code snippets and pointers of where to look in the repo.
 Maybe we'll "pair code", and I'll guide them to different files and enter some initial edits before they start predicting what the next edits should be on their own.
 If they get stuck on a problem or aren't quite doing things right, my job is to break it down and unblock them by reducing ambiguity.
-For this, I jump over to my non-AI editor Zed.
+When I need to solve these problems myself, I jump over to my non-AI editor Zed.

-In Zed, I can explore, build, fail, and in general create without having to constantly deal with the "precense" of the AI editing tools.
+In Zed, I can explore, build, fail, and in general create without having to constantly deal with the "presence" of the AI editing tools.
 Not only do they not interrupt my thoughts or push me in directions I wasn't planning on going in, but I'm also stopped from the temptation to reach out to the AIs for ideation.
-It's similar to how, you might be tempted to ask someone in the room with you to solve a problem or think of how to approach something, even if you would really benefit from the process of solving it yourself.
+It's similar to how you might be tempted to ask someone in the room with you to solve a problem or think of how to approach something, even if you would really benefit from the process of solving it yourself.

-What about if I do want to ideate with the AI tools?
-Of course, it's useful to go back and forth with an LLM to explore topics, it might be able to help you understand a problem or reveal to you a library or solution that you wouldn't know about.
-To me this is best achieved via a chat interface or "explore" mode with agents where it can use "read" tools but not "write" tools.
+This doesn't mean I never ideate with AI, of course.
+Utilizing AI in a read-only mode, with exploratory prompts is great for exploring a problem space and having a brainstorming partner to bounce ideas off of.

-A common process I now use is:
+Bringing this all together, here's a summary of a common process I use these days:
 1. Use an AI chat interface to explore a topic, come up with some options, learn about things I didn't know about.
 Going back and forth with the model.
 2. Go into my personal notes to solidify the direction I want to go in, before jumping into Zed to implement some high quality code, establishing patterns and architecture, leaving in the "gaps" that I think my AI collaborator can handle.
 3. Jump over to VS Code, and delegate filling in the gaps to the AI agent, using a prompt that directs it to plan, implement, run tests, and iterate until it's achieved the goal.